hawtio/hawtio/docs/GetStarted.md

 You can use hawtio in many different containers - or outside a container.
 Below are all the various options for running hawtio.
+To see whats changed lately check out the [change log](http://hawt.io/changelog.html).

 The out of the box defaults try to do the right thing for most folks but you may want to check out [the configuration guide](http://hawt.io/configuration/index.html) to see how to configure things.